amc5/applied-data-analysis/module-08/module-08.md

     ## [1] 0.9544997

-So... about 95% of the normal distribution falls within 2 standard deviations of the mean.
-And about 68% of the distribution falls within 1 standard deviation.
+Regardless of the specific values of *μ* and *σ*, about 95% of the normal distribution falls within 2 standard deviations of the mean and about 68% of the distribution falls within 1 standard deviation.

 ``` r
 > p <- pnorm(mu + 1 * sigma, mean = mu, sd = sigma) - pnorm(mu - 1 * sigma, mean = mu,